liyipeng-moon/PassiveViewing_in_ML/README.md

 ## Rewrited MyImagechanger
 We have made modifications to the imagechanger adapter and renamed it as MyImagechanger.
 The purpose of this modification is to incorporate zeromq functions after the onset of any image.
 In the current configuration, the category information is sent to the OpenEphys GUI.

+## Rewrited OnOffMarker.m
+We have make a TTL version of OnOffMarker so we can send TTLs to AO once eye-signal is within or out-of fixation window.
+This allows online system to judge which trial should be used for analysis.
+TTL avoids occupying eventcodes.

 ### How to Use these adapter
 These rewritten adapters are stored in the util folder.
 To utilize them, you need to include them in your timing script.
 Refer to the provided example and make necessary modifications accordingly.